LLNL/Silo/docs/intro.md

 In this section, we show an example of a C function in Silo and its equivalent Fortran.
 We use this example to demonstrate many of the conventions used to construct the Fortran interface from the C.

-We describe these rules so that Fortran user’s can be assured of having up to date documentation (which tends to always first come for the C interface) but still be aware of key differences between the two.
+We describe these rules so that Fortran user's can be assured of having up to date documentation (which tends to always first come for the C interface) but still be aware of key differences between the two.

 A C function specification...